rajkumarraibis/RajStudy/Interview_Prep/cosonova/data_modeling.md

 1. **Audit Trail** → full history of product, pricing, campaigns (important in retail).
 2. **Schema Evolution** → new attributes can be added without disrupting existing model.
-3. **Traceability** → easy to trace any KPI back to raw source.
+3. **Traceability** → lineage from Bronze → Silver → Gold with Unity Catalog.
-4. **Modularity** → new hubs/links/sats can be added as business grows.
+4. **Data Quality** → embedded validations with Great Expectations.
-5. **Business Alignment** → provides a governed foundation, then transformed for BI/AI use.
+5. **Reliable Deployments** → CI/CD pipelines reduced manual errors.

 👉 **Interview Soundbite:**
-*"At Freeletics, we used DV 2.0 to historize subscription and user changes with Delta Lake CDC and Time Travel.
-I see a similar value at cosnova for tracking product, pricing, and campaign changes with full traceability and governance."*
+*"At Freeletics, we used DV 2.0 in the Silver layer with Delta Lake CDC and Unity Catalog for governance.
+On top, we built Gold layer Star Schema marts for analysts.
+This gave us auditability, history, and simple business views — exactly the balance cosnova needs for scaling analytics and AI."*

 ---